corsairmarks/leader_traits_merge_add/mod/README.md

 * 3.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate underlying trait file changes for the overridden files
 * 3.1.0 Add a compatibility trigger for other mods to check whether this one is active
 * 3.2.0 Add overrides for Cybernetic and Overtuned traits
+* 4.0.0 Update for Stellaris version 3.7 "Canis Minor" - use new latent psionic trait art

 ## Source Code